SPIX23/shaiya-solutions/ep3/readme.md

 **contents**
+* ps_game that runs without the gameguard dlls and cauth config files (you can remove them from the bin)
 * sql query that will solve the nostrum hack by making nostrum skills learned above the maximum server level
 * ct files that help solve issues with rune skill cutting, the skill cooldown exploit, and prevent the stealth exploit
 * ct file that will allow rangers and sins to use skills from stealth like they are able to in newer episodes